HarryFoster1812/Language-Perfected/README.md

 ctrl+shift+z - stop auto anser script

 # Setup
-after downloading the files, go to cmd and change directory to where requirements.txt is located
+Go to google and download chrome webdriver (check which version of chrome you are running first) after downloading the files, go to cmd and change directory to where requirements.txt is located

 run pip install -r requirements.txt

-go into the source code and change the email and password to your own
+go into the source code and change the email and password to your own , also change directory of chrome webdriver